Jeering sign-wavers. Caravans of honking trucks. Voter intimidation or free speech?

 There have been a few Biden caravans in Texas’s Rio Grande Valley, and there have been some equally loud Democrats with their own bullhorns outside polling stations.

-Kamala D. Harris on Oct.
+Kamala D. Harris, Biden’s running mate, on Oct.
 24 tweeted a video of herself outside an Ohio polling station, telling voters through a microphone: “You are going to make the decision about your future, about your family’s future.
 It is through the voice of your vote.”

 Many of the intimidation complaints have centered around issues of what one voting rights attorney termed “logistics.”
 Such allegations include that one side is blocking the sidewalk or the polling station’s entrance; shouting at people in the parking lot; being too aggressive with their messaging; and generally just standing in the way.